 Man charging electric car

-In total, Vattenfall operates around 43,000 charging points in Northern Europe and the number is growing rapidly.
-More than 250,000 electric vehicle drivers have already used our charging stations, which shows us that electric driving is becoming the new normal.
+In total, Vattenfall operates more than 60,000 charging points in North-Western Europe and the number is growing rapidly.
+Around 800,000 charging processes take place at these stations every month - proof that electric driving is becoming the new normal.

 Man charging his electric car